Data Breach Check Tool – Have I Been Pwned?

 How can I check on my personal information?

-There are a couple of different ways for you to check on your personal information; once again, it depends on the information you're concerned about.
+There are several different ways to check on your personal information; once again, it depends on the information you're concerned about.
 Using the above data breach tool is a great step, as it can locate stolen information and provide notice.

 Another good option is using an overall alert program, like Norton's LifeLock.
 Norton’s premium LifeLock gives you alerts if they find your Social Security number, medical or driver’s license numbers, bank account information, credit card numbers, or insurance policies associated with someone that isn’t you or located on the dark web.

 Though neither Norton nor WhatIsMyIP.com can save your personal information from theft, they can alert you if they find your information illegitimately used.
+The tools check your hack risk, check personal information, and attempt to stop its spread.
 Whether exposed in malware attacks, social engineering attacks, or data breaches, having the knowledge supersedes having nothing.

 WhatIsMyIP.com has provided this data breach check tool courtesy of Have I Been Pownd at haveibeenpwned.com.